-This work is made possible by the generous support from the Federation of Canadian Municipalities Transition 2050 grant and the ongoing support of all eight regional municipalities (Region of Waterloo, Cambridge, Kitchener, North Dumfries, Waterloo, Wellesley, Wilmot, and Woolwich).
+This work was made possible by the generous support from the Federation of Canadian Municipalities Transition 2050 grant and the ongoing support of all eight municipalities (Region of Waterloo, Cambridge, Kitchener, North Dumfries, Waterloo, Wellesley, Wilmot, and Woolwich).

 Waterloo Region’s Progress So Far